charlax/professional-programming/README.md

 ### Interviewing

+Note: this is about you as an interviewee, **not** as an interviewer.
+To check out my list of resources for interviewers, go to my [engineering-management repository](https://github.com/charlax/engineering-management#hiring-interviews).

 * [All the best advice we could find on how to get a job](https://80000hours.org/career-guide/how-to-get-a-job/)
 * [System design interview for IT company](https://github.com/checkcheckzz/system-design-interview)
 * [Technical Interview Megarepo](https://github.com/jdsutton/Technical-Interview-Megarepo): study materials for SE/CS technical interviews